-The swapping template, $GRAVITY_dual_obs_swap$, is only used for dual-field observations.
+The swapping template, $GRAVITY_dual_obs_swap$, can only be used for dual-field on-axis and off-axis observations.
 It swaps the fringe-tracking and science objects by rotating the field by 180° using the derotator of GRAVITY.
 This template can be used for normal science observations, if the user wishes to observe both dual-field objects with spectral resolution (e.g. binary stars, YSOs etc).
 In this case, the template avoids using a full acquisition and saves observing time.
 This template is also required for astrometry to obtain an independent metrology zero.
 However note that the astrometric mode of GRAVITY is currently still under development, meaning that the use of this template for astrometric observations is not fully supported by ESO.